 When a patient is suffering from a chronic cardiac condition, or experiencing an emergent situation such as a heart attack that requires hospitalization, both Manchester Memorial Hospital and Rockville General Hospital are among the region’s leading destinations for emergency cardiac care.
+We offer all services listed above, if deemed necessay, on an inpatient capacity.
 With a team of board-certified cardiologists, we are able to diagnose and treat a variety of heart conditions including:

 - Chronic Heart Failure (CHF)